iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/projects.md

 **Description**

 Analytics service for Bitfold's social network games which measured interactions of players with the game's interface.
 Measurements were warehoused into an isolated Postgres analytics database using stored procedures.
-An EC2 based web-service was run regularly to calculate metrics & statiscal analyses on collected data
+An EC2 based web-service was run regularly to calculate metrics and statiscal analyses on collected data to display on the dashboards

 Several game publishers chose to integrate the dashboard into their games